 The combination of the above ingredients is now available in boxes called Aromatic Thai Fragrant Spices.
-If using the prepared dry spices add 4 tbsp for this quantity.
+If using the prepared dry spices, add 4 tbsp to this quantity.

-While boiling the noodles add a stalk of lemon grass, fresh grated lemon peel, salt and oil.
-This give the noodles a wonderful burst of flavour.
+While boiling the noodles, add a stalk of lemon grass, freshly grated lemon peel, salt, and oil.
+This gives the noodles a wonderful burst of flavour.

-Adding 4 tbsp thai nam pla/fish sauce can make the flavour stronger
+Adding 4 tbsp of Thai Nam Pla/fish sauce can make the flavour stronger.